Engee documentation

 };

-In all cases, the parameters in the modelname_P structure are filled with calculated values available from the model, for example:
+In all cases, the parameters in the structure are modelname_P they are filled with calculated values available from the model, for example:

 P_modelname_T modelname_P = {